taislu/mobilelu-starter-blog/content/blog/2020-01/algorithm-quick-sort.md

 [Quick Sort](https://www.w3resource.com/javascript-exercises/searching-and-sorting-algorithm/searching-and-sorting-algorithm-exercise-1.php)

+Quicksort algorithm picks a pivot element, rearranges the array elements in such a way that all elements smaller than the picked pivot element move to left side of pivot, and all greater elements move to right side.
+Finally, the algorithm recursively sorts the subarrays on left and right of pivot element.

 Steps:
 1. Remove the last item & use it as the **pivot** item.
 2. Iterate and compare the array items with pivot : if equal or smaller, add the items to left.
 Otherwise, to the right array.